grahamwwilson/ClassExamples/ODEs/README.md

 Used for passing arguments

 ## myStepper.py
+Generic stepping algorithms
-Stepping algorithms and RHS gradient calculations
+and RHS gradient calculations for this simple pendulum problem.
+You should code up RK4 yourself.

+## plot.py
+python3 plot.py

+Plots some of the data from pendulum.dat using matplotlib